Key Questions

 Over the past several years, the City of Heath has aggressively annexed large tracts of land from Union Township.
 These annexations have extended through Lakewood Local School District territory and deep into the Granville Exempted Village School District specifically to take advantage of the Granville Schools reputation.

-These annexations give Heath control over land-use decisions and allow the city to capture tax revenue from Granville Schools Residents and development fees.
-At the same time, the educational costs fall almost entirely on Granville Schools existing residents.
-This map illustrates the pattern of annexations that have paved the way for major housing developments inside Granville’s school district.
+These annexations give Heath control over land-use decisions and allow the city to capture tax revenue from Granville Schools residents and development fees.
+At the same time, the educational costs fall almost entirely on Granville Schools' existing residents.
+This map illustrates the pattern of annexations that have paved the way for major housing developments inside Granville's school district.

-3. Heath Hills: 550–600 Homes in Granville Schools
+3. Heath Hills: ~500 Homes in Granville Schools

-The entire 225+ acre project lies inside Granville Schools despite being in Heath city limits.
+The entire 212+ acre project lies inside Granville Schools despite being in Heath city limits.

 This is Not Responsible Regional Growth